wp-property/wp-property/readme.md

 * Other Properties.
 Display a list of properties that share a parent with the currently displayed property.
 * Property Attributes.
 Display a list of selected property attributes when loaded on a single property page.
 * Property Search.
 Display a highly customizable property search form.
 * Property Gallery.
-List of all images attached to the current property
+List of all images attached to the current property.
+* Property Overview.
+Display a list of properties using flexible bunch of settings.
+* Property Map.
+Displays property map of current or particular property.
+* List Attachments.
+Displays attachments of current property.

 #### Shortcodes
 We have setup a ["Shortcode Cheatsheet" page](https://www.usabilitydynamics.com/tutorials/wp-property-help/wp-property-shortcode-cheat-sheet/) for your convenience.